 - Set your device up so the Magistrate can clearly see your face – you want your head, neck and shoulders to be visible

-- Make sure your device is charged thoroughly and have a charger close by
+- Ensure your device is charged thoroughly and have a charger close by

-- Have any documentation you may need ready (you will have to have this available electronically)
+- Have any documentation you may need ready (you will have to have this available electronically, so organising this prior to your hearing is paramount)

 - Give the court your contact details – if you lose connection, the court will likely contact you directly

 We also suggest purchasing a pair of headphones or a headset to use during the hearing.
-Not only is it hard for the Magistrate to hear you if there is notable noise in the background, but it also means you will likely get distracted and potentially miss something important that is said.
+Background noise will not only make it hard for the Magistrate to hear you, but it may result in you missing out on something important that is said.

 How to Appear for a WebEx Court Hearing